quotepilgrim/p5-sketches/index.md

 ## [Pong](./pong/)

 Inspired by the classic Atari arcade game.
 Control your paddle with "w" and "s".
+Pressing "p" resets the game and toggles multiplayer mode.
+Second player controls with "i" and "k".

 ## [Freeway](./freeway)